About the SCRN Exam

 The examination may include additional items that are being tested for future use.
 The SCRN exam reflects the 2018 AHA/ASA Guidelines.

-The examination is based on periodic job analysis or role delineation studies that identify the knowledge and experiences required of a practicing stroke nurse.
+The examination outline is based on periodic job analysis or role delineation studies that identify the knowledge and experiences required of a practicing stroke nurse.
 In order to maintain accreditation, role delineation studies are required every 5 years to ensure that the content outline, domains, and tasks are updated based on current practice.
 The most recent role delineation study was completed in summer 2017.
 View the SCRN Candidate Handbook for detailed exam information, including the content outline.

 The SCRN examination is offered in the exam windows below.
 All exam applications must be submitted online by no later than 5 pm CT by the appropriate registration deadlines.
 Those paid with check must be received (not postmarked) at the ABNN office by the deadline date.